Brandywine Realty Trust (BDN) upgraded Issued by Wall Street Gurus

 KeyBanc Capital Markets, on the other hand, stated in their research note that they expect to see BDN reach a price target of $14.
 The rating they have provided for BDN stocks is “Overweight” according to the report published on December 14th, 2020.

-During the last 5 trading sessions, BDN fell by -0.88%, which changed the moving average for the period of 200-days by +35.49% in comparison to the 20-day moving average, which settled at $14.16.
-In addition, Brandywine Realty Trust saw 14.11% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, BDN rose by +3.69%, which changed the moving average for the period of 200-days by +41.21% in comparison to the 20-day moving average, which settled at $13.99.
+In addition, Brandywine Realty Trust saw 17.97% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading